cntzoufras/surveycat_front/template/README.md

 You can also use docker

-Project has 2 images, 1 serves as proxy for axios requests to backend API.

 ## Available Scripts

 In the project directory, after having cloned the project, you can navigate to the /template folder and run: